 As the client, you and your attorney should work closely together to find and develop evidence that can be brought before the Court.
 For example, you may think a witness has valuable information but is reluctant to come to Court.
 The attorney can have the potential witness severed with a subpoena and force the witness to appear.
 Of course, you may not get the testimony you want if you force the witness to appear.

 Sometimes a client will not disclose certain information because they think it cannot be used because it is hearsay.
 However, there are many exceptions to the rule against hearsay.
-An attorney may be able to find a hearsay exception, so the proposed testimony can be admitted.
+An attorney may be able to find a hearsay exception, so the proposed testimony natural generics for erectile can be admitted.
 Some statements are not hearsay at all.
 For example, a prior inconsistent statement that impeaches the credibility of a witness is not hearsay.
 You and your divorce attorney should discuss all possible evidence and then spend time evaluating what can or cannot be used in trial.